strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Unique Draggable IDs**: It is critical that every `Draggable` component has a globally unique `draggableId`.
 If the same item (e.g., a user) can appear in multiple lists, you must create a unique ID for each instance.
 A common pattern is to combine the list's ID with the item's ID (e.g., `draggableId={'${list.id}-${item.id}'}`).
 This prevents the drag-and-drop library from trying to move all instances of the item simultaneously.
 -   **Draggable & Pinned States**:
     -   **Draggable Cards**: Most cards can be freely reordered within the grid.
 The `useSortable` hook allows this.
     -   **Pinned Cards**: Certain cards are designated as "pinned" and cannot be dragged.
 This is achieved by disabling the `useSortable` hook for those specific items (`disabled: true`).
-They act as fixed anchors in the layout.
+They act as fixed anchors in the layout, but can still be clicked to expand and view their details.
 -   **Reordering with Guardrails**:
     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Guardrail Logic**: The `onDragEnd` handler must contain logic to prevent reordering pinned items.
 If a user attempts to drop an item into a position occupied by a pinned item, the operation should be cancelled or reverted.